jmdobry/angular-cache/README.md

 $angularCacheFactory('otherCache', { localStorageImpl: mySessionStorageImplementation, storageMode: 'sessionStorage' });
 ```

 __Note:__ If angular-cache doesn't detect a global `localStorage` or `sessionStorage` and you don't provide a polyfill, then that feature will be disabled.
 It is up to the developer to provide a polyfill for browsers that don't support `localStorage` and `sessionStorage`.
 Any implementation of `localStorage` and `sessionStorage` provided to angular-cache must implement at least the `setItem`, `getItem`, and `removeItem` methods.
+See [Using angular-cache with localStorage](#using-angular-cache-with-localStorage).

 ##### `maxAge`
 Set a default maximum lifetime on all items added to the cache.
 They will be removed aggressively or passively depending on the value of `aggressiveDelete` (see below).
 Can be configured on a per-item basis for greater specificity.